oasis-tcs/virtio-admin/IPR.md

 Red Hat has been issued several United States patents that might be, or might become essential to an OASIS Standards Final Deliverable.

+The US Patent No. 10606631 titled "SECURITY ENHANCED HYPERVISOR USERSPACE NOTIFICATIONS", the US Patent No. 11074094 titled "SECURING HYPERCALL SUPPORT FOR USER SPACE PROCESSES IN VIRTUAL MACHINES" as well as the US Patent No. 11221868 titled "SECURITY ENHANCED HYPERVISOR USERSPACE NOTIFICATIONS" are relevant to sections "Virtio Transport Options" and "Virtqueues" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patents be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 11, 2022

+Red Hat has been issued several United States patents that might be, or might become essential to an OASIS Standards Final Deliverable.

 The US Patent No. 11055186 titled "MANAGING RELATED DEVICES FOR VIRTUAL MACHINES USING ROBUST PASSTHROUGH DEVICE ENUMERATION" as well as the US Patent No. 11194606 titled "MANAGING RELATED DEVICES FOR VIRTUAL MACHINES UTILIZING SHARED DEVICE DATA"